 1.)
 Malicious actors are constantly adapting to TTP to avoid standard security.

 When it comes to tactics, techniques, and procedures (TTP), malware authors and hackers who use their tools must constantly adapt to avoid detection.
 The truth is that the traditional cyber security model that monitors network traffic isn’t enough to protect organizations since the worst cybercriminals never stop looking for exploits and new ways to compromise IT infrastructure and systems.

 2.)
 The cost of remediating a cyber-attack is rising.

 The first step to bolstering your company’s security posture is acknowledging how persistent and advanced the threat has become.
 The numbers show that the financial damage from a relatively small data breach is rising and has been doing so year after year for the better part of a decade.
 Now, the average cost of a data breach is approximately $4 million per incident, and it won’t go down any time soon, if ever.

 3.)
 Determining which IT infrastructure and systems are most vulnerable.

 The bottom line is that not every system is equally vulnerable to a cyberattack, so another benefit of MDR services is threat identification and analysis.
-If you don't know which data are most valuable to hackers and cybercriminals, how will you make a cyber security plan?
+If you don’t know which data is most valuable to hackers and cybercriminals, how will you make a cyber security plan?

 Contact us to learn more about Managed Detection and Response services since we work with the best vendors in the industry.